Gop Temple: Influences and resemblances

 The temple is an unusual architectural variation on the Nagara style.
 It has resemblances with early Dravidian temples of Pattadakal and Aihole.
-It also have similarities with temples of Kashmir in arrangement of roof and the trefoil niches on outside wall of inner courtyard.
-Such temples include Martand Sun Temple, Pandrethan and Payar temples though all of them are later than 8th century.
+It also have similarities with temples of Kashmir in the arrangement of roof and the trefoil niches on the outside wall of the inner courtyard.
+Such temples include Martand Sun Temple, Pandrethan Shiva Temple and Payar temple though all of them are later than 8th century.
 Gupta period temples, the temple is on high and square plinth, jagati, with a projection on the east.
 But the plinth is much higher and is made of heavy blocks of stone which is characteristic local form.
 The temple has chaitya-windows similar to Uparkot caves of Junagadh but they had lost their use as vedika so they must have evolved later.
 The sculpture of Kahu-Jo-Darro stupa of Mirpurkhas has similarities with sculptures of Gop temple.
-As it is dated 4th to 5th century, the Gop temple may belonged to similar period.
-The radiocarbon dating of wood beam from the temple dating has confirmed its age of 550 AD.
+As it is dated 4th to 5th century, the Gop temple may have belonged to similar period.
+The radiocarbon dating of the wood beam from the temple dating has confirmed its age of 550 AD.